begmuhommet/low-ops-docs/docs/how-to/application_actions.md

 ## *Stop the Application*

-1. Under the `Actions` section, click on the red `Stop` button.
+1. Under the `Actions` section, click on the `Stop` button.

 ![](../assets/stop_application.jpg)

-2. Click on `Confirm` in the pop up window that appears.
+2. Click on the `Confirm` button in the pop up window that appears.

 3. The Status field should change to `Stopped`.